-Dudamel is not an ignorant man.
-He is aware of the dangers of leading with his heart.
+Dudamel was not an ignorant man.
+He was aware of the dangers of leading with his heart.
 When a spirit rises up to express its true self, there is an aspect of our collective humanity that wants to test it.
 It takes courage to lay ourselves bare.
 There is nothing to hide behind, no cloak of cynicism to shroud our timidity.
-Dudamel is not impervious to criticism, yet he chooses to make himself vulnerable, to be moved in spite of the potential public blowback.
-What if Dudamel read the criticism and decided (unconsciously or not) to be more emotionally careful, that the cost of public scrutiny was not worth his bruised ego.
+Dudamel was not impervious to criticism, yet he chose to make himself vulnerable, to be moved in spite of the potential public blowback.
+What if Dudamel read the criticism and decided (unconsciously or not) to be more emotionally careful, that the cost of public scrutiny was not worth his bruised ego?
 In a creative life, the fear of embarrassment can threaten us at every turn.
 We may feel the pull to lower our vision, to withdraw, to be reasonable, practical, sensible, and all those other words that masquerade as maturity but are really just euphemisms for fear.
 As artists, it is important that we do not underestimate the antagonistic forces we face in the act of creation.
 Our fears are not unfounded, insofar as we have evidence to support them.
 And if we face them head on, the antagonistic forces will win.
 After all, they are armed with libraries of proof . . . they have history on their side.
 The desire to transform means risking everything we think we know for something beyond our imagining.

 By taking the risk of allowing ourselves to be used as a channel we become targets for every blocked artist, every cynic and naysayer for miles around.
 Wisdom comes from knowing this, and protecting our creation by not discussing it while it is being borne, so that we can get down into our story and really let it rip.
 We cannot wait for everyone to support our endeavor.
 We cannot wait for everyone to approve of what we have to say.
 We cannot wait for our security to be guaranteed, or for victory to be certain.
 We alone know what the truth is, in spite of the voices in our heads telling us otherwise.
 There is no time to settle a score.
 There is nothing to win.
 All of the reason our antagonists can muster is no match for our open heart.